This is a foreign exchange guide to Pakistan, the Pakistani Rupee currency plus PKR transfers and travel tips.

 - Pakistani Rupee info - general info about the Pakistani Rupee

 - Pakistani Rupee in the markets - recent PKR moves and predictions from the FX markets

 - Travelling in Pakistan - currency & money saving tips

-- Pakistani rupee exchange rates - latest info & charts.
+- Pakistani Rupee exchange rates - latest & historic exchange rates.

 Public transport is not considered safe for foreigners, air travel is somewhat safer.
 A number of original forms of ID are required however, copies will not be accepted.